Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Conclusion and Discussion

 \subsection{Limitations and Future Work}

-This work is subject to a few limitations.
-First, given the sensitive nature of this study on online peer counseling platforms, any use of AI models in providing assistance might introduce concerns about user safety and the inherent biases of these AI models.
-While we have taken very careful steps such as implementing an inappropriate content filer as shown in Figure \ref{fig:architecture} and maintaining safety protocols as described in Section \ref{sec:safety-protocol}, there might still be cases that are potentially problematic and undesirable.
-Future work can help mitigate this concern by developing better algorithms for debiasing and content filtering as well as introducing more real-time human oversight and control.
+There are a few limitations to this work, which we discuss in detail here with recommendations for future work.

-Second, we design \texttt{CARE} as a training tool primarily for one-to-one conversations and evaluate it with relatively short conversations.
+\paragraph{Multi-party and Long Conversations} We design \texttt{CARE} as a training tool primarily for one-to-one conversations and evaluate it with relatively short conversations.
 However, some online support provisions might happen in multi-user chat forums like Reddit or public chat groups.
 Furthermore, conversations between support seekers and peer counselors can be very long in the real world; such long-term dependencies may not be captured well in the current setup when providing assistance.
-How to generalize \texttt{CARE} to multi-party and long conversations requires further investigation.
+Generalization of \texttt{CARE} to multi-party and long conversations requires further investigation.

-Third, although we utilized the current state-of-the-art models for recommending counseling strategies and example responses, some generation performances are still unsatisfactory as pointed out by participants.
-Such limited quality of generations may negatively affect the training or suggestion provision to peer counselors.
-Future work can further improve these models by performing extensive parameter searches and optimizing model architectures.
+\paragraph{Support Seekers' Perspectives} The primary goal of \texttt{CARE} is the training of novice peer counselors and not support seekers.
+Therefore, various experiments focus on supporter perception and preferences for the use of \texttt{CARE}, including Wizard-of-oz operationalization of the end-to-end system.
+While future studies could include support seekers - especially their perceptions about peer counselors' AI-supported training, we believe that is beyond the scope of this study.